-Prerequisites: ART 2030 and ART 3071.
-The procedures and assembly of a portfolio and résumé acceptable for professional use in art-related careers.
+Prerequisites: ART 2030.
+The assembly of a portfolio and résumé acceptable for professional use in art-related careers.

-ART 4171 Senior Exhibition Seminar

-Pre- or corequisite: ART 4170.
+ART 4171 Senior Exhibition Seminar 2-0-2 Pre- or corequisite: ART 4170.
 Graded "Satisfactory" or "Unsatisfactory."
 A capstone course for the preparation of works for exhibition, learning of gallery procedures, planning for and participating in the senior exhibition.
 The submission of a final portfolio is required.

-ART 4180 Workshop in Art
+ART 4180 Workshop in Art 0-2-1 to 0-6-3